bcgov/GDX-Analytics/microservices/google-api/README.md

 - `"bucket"`: a string to define the S3 bucket where CSV Google Search API query responses are stored.
 - `"dbtable"`: a string to define the Redshift table where the S3 stored CSV files are inserted to to after their creation.
 - `"sites"`: a JSON array containing objects defining a `"name"` and an optional `"start_date_default"`.
-  - `"name"`: the site URL to query the Google Search API on.
+  - `"name"`: the property URL-prefixed or Domain to query the Google Search API on.
   - `"start_date_default"`: an _optional_ key identifying where to begin queries from as a YYYY-MM-DD string.
 If excluded, the default behaviour is to look back to the earliest date that the Google Search API exposes, which is 16 months (scripted as 480 days).

 ```